 No. Action Timing 7.2.1 Energy efficiency and reduction of greenhouse gases from electricity usage are improved through adjustments to building siting, orientation, design, construction and use of technologies.
 Ongoing 7.2.2 Enhance the resilience and capacity of natural assets to adapt to a changing climate and buffer people, infrastructure and biodiversity from the impact of extreme events.
-Use disaster risk management planning, adaptation strategies and avoidance of exposure to high-risk areas to minimise Uralla Shire's vulnerability to associated impacts.
+Use disaster risk management planning, adaptation strategies and avoidance of exposure to high-risk areas to minimise Uralla Shire's vulnerability to associated impacts as well as water efficiency measures.
 Ongoing 7.2.3 Support the development of renewable energy development in appropriate locations.
-Ongoing
+Ongoing 7.2.4 Support Uralla Shire's Integrated Water Management Catchment Plan by undertaking the strategies within the plan.
+Ongoing 1